gerrie-myburgh/code-scanner-ver2/README.md

   - Extension - the extension of the files to be scanned.
 An example of this is `.txt`.
 This means that only files with the extension .txt will be scanned.

 ## Usage
-Once the plugin is loaded then the trigger element will be an eye token with the tooltip 'Scan text files for comment lines'.
+Once the plugin is loaded then the trigger element will be an eye icon with the tooltip 'Scan text files for comment lines'.
 Once this is clicked the plugin will scan the text files and create md files in the vault.

 The blocks have a specific format that is used to identify the start of a block.
 The start of a block is identified by the pattern defined in the Start setting.
 The end of a block is identified by the an absence of a Start pattern.
 The first line of the block is the path name (if any) and md file name into which the block will be written.